openwfm/ml_fmda/README.md

 ## Troubleshooting

 If you repeatedly get the message to setup a Synoptic token despite following the directions from SynopticPy, check your config file: `~/.config/SynopticPy/config.toml`.
 If the file starts with the line `[default]`, the config file is being read wrong so delete this line and the token will be read properly.

+Data retrieval of HRRR can sometimes be killed by automatic processes.
+If this happens, it is possible that mal-formed subsets of HRRR files get saved in the default directory that HRRR saves temporary files.
+The mal-formed files need to be deleted, otherwise the Herbie package will detect the file existence by name and not pull in the correct data.
+If you get errors like "___".
+Check for directory /Users/USERNAME/data/hrrr/ and delete corresponding files

 ## Acknowledgements